 Your gut is home to a complex ecosystem of beneficial bacteria that support everything from metabolism and immune function to digestive health and even mental balance.
 Probiotic-rich food and supplements contain live, active bacterial cultures that can take up residence in your gut and boost your microbiota.
 Below are several types of food that are an excellent source of beneficial bacteria.

-Yogurt is one of the more famous probiotic foods, but not all types of yogurt provide probiotics and certainly not all yogurt is healthy—some have more added sugar than a candy bar.
-Look for a vegan yogurt that is low in sugar, made with almonds, coconuts, cashews, or hemp, and packs a probiotic punch.
+Yogurt is one of the more famous probiotic foods, but not all types of yogurt provide probiotics and certainly not all of the options are healthy — some have more added sugar than a candy bar.
+Look for a plant-based yogurt that is low in sugar, made with almonds, coconuts, cashews, or hemp, and packs a probiotic punch.

 Similar to yogurt, kefir is a cultured milk beverage that likely originated centuries ago in Eastern Europe.
 Kefir is a potent probiotic food and a significant source of thiamin, B-12, calcium, folate, vitamin K, magnesium, and phosphorous.